Lemos00/lemos00.github.io/README.md

 # Personal_website
-Development of my personal website using Vue.js
+Hey there!
+This is the repo for my personal webiste.

+You can view it here: https://lemosr.com/

 # Technologies used:
   - Vue.js